 The Ruin of Thandar Campaign Deck

-Combine the Hero Realms Campaign Deck with your Hero Realms base game and Character Packs for cooperative adventures with your friends!
+Combine this Hero Realms Campaign Deck with your Hero Realms Base Game and Character Packs for cooperative adventures with your friends!
 Complete adventures to earn experience points that you can spend between sessions to gain skills, equipment, or other awesome new cards for your character’s starting deck!